Skip to content

 The overscroll area functions similarly to a popover with respect to focus.
 Activating the overscroll invoker button should not move focus to the menu automatically, but the menu should be next in the focus order.

 It is a bit unclear what to do if the overscroll invoker is located within the overscroll area, especially if (see below) the overscroll content should be aria-hidden.
-Perhaps an overscroll invoker always remains focusable, and tab-focusing it automatically activates the overscroll area and scrolls it into view?
+The best solution might be to make this case not work.
+I.e. if the button is contained within the area, then there must also be another command=toggle-overscroll button outside the area.
+Otherwise, the overscroll area will not be enabled.

 Progressive Enhancement